stfc/lfric_core/documentation/source/glossary.rst

   Model Domain
     The geographical domain extents to which an LFRic application is configured, *e.g.* GCM, LAM.

+  Modeldb
+    An object that encapsulates all the data required to describe both the scientific and technical state of a model.

   Science Model
      A library of code that simulates a particular science process, *e.g.* a radiation or land surface model. **Note:** An LFRic application may be written to access any number of Science Models.